 Zach Braff on the Screen and Behind the Camera

 Receiving a break from Woody Allen as a youngster, Zach was cast as his son in the film "Manhattan Murder Mystery" before getting the leading role in NBC's hit sitcom "Scrubs."
-Since then, Zach has gone on to write/direct/star in his debut film "Garden State," lend the voice to Chicken Little in the Disney feature of the same name, and even guest star on an episode of "Arrested Development."
+Since then, Zach has gone on to write/direct/star in his debut film "Garden State," lend the voice to Chicken Little in the Disney feature of the same name, and even guest starred on an episode of "Arrested Development."
+He hasn't done much in the years since, but following an appearance in Sam Raimi's "Oz the Great and Powerful," Braff turned to Kickstarter to help fund his follow-up directorial effort, "Wish I Was Here."

 Pushed from an early 2007 release date, Zach's new comedy "The Ex" is finally scheduled to open in May, while rumors that he'd be playing the new Fletch have been officially debunked.
 Instead, Zach will be directing his second feature, an adaptation of the Danish film "Open Hearts," while he's on break from "Scrubs."
 The NBC comedy will also return for one final season later this year.